-The value of the [[Prototype]] internal property of the Object prototype object is null, the value of the [[Class]] internal property is "Object", and the initial value of the [[Extensible]] internal property is true.
+The value of the [[Prototype]] internal property of the Object prototype object is null and the initial value of the [[Extensible]] internal property is true.

 15.2.4.1 Object.prototype.constructor

 The initial value of Object.prototype.constructor is the standard built-in Object constructor.